 Encounter killings draw mixed political reactions

-The 'encounter' killing of the four men accused in the rape and murder of a woman veterinarian in Hyderabad evoked mixed political reactions on Friday, ranging from praise and circumspection in most cases to condemnation in some.
+The 'encounter' killing of the four men accused in the rape and murder of a woman veterinarian in Hyderabad evoked mixed political reactions on Friday, ranging from fulsome praise to outright condemnation, with some preferring to exercise circumspection in their response.
 With many political parties being of the view that the encounter killing may have drawn some public support, even the strong rivals of the ruling Telangana Rashtra Samithi such as the BJP and the Congress refrained from criticising the police action, which has drawn condemnation from civil right groups, and left it to individual voices within their organisations to offer a mixture of views.

 The Left parties, however, took a strong stand with CPI(M)'s Sitaram Yechury asserting that extra-judicial killings cannot be the answer to the serious concerns over the safety of women.
 The CPI's D Raja said no one can justify encounters in the name of speedy justice.
 "How we must secure the lives and dignity of each of our citizens, must be what civilised societies are about.
 Justice can never be retribution.
 Why is the tough law put in place on the safety of women after the 2012 Delhi crime not being implemented properly?"
 CPI(M) general secretary Yechury said.